Genki Travel Health Insurance Review: Is It Worth It?

 On the flip side, Genki might not be the best fit for those who are:

-Now that we discussed the benefits, pros and cons of Genki Insurance, let's move on to the more practical stuff, starting with how to get a quote for their plans.
-For this example we will use their most popular plan, Genki Explorer.
+Now that we've spilled the tea on the benefits, pros, and cons of Genki insurance, let's move on to the more practical stuff, starting with how to get a quote for their plans.

 Step 1: Request a Quote